ranhya/ranhya.github.io/content/posts/elden-ring.md

 Though the combat wouldn’t matter if the bosses weren’t good as well.
 And I do think that Elden Ring does REALLY REALLY well in this aspect.
 There’s not one boss I don’t look forward to fighting in this game.
 Maybe fire giant but he can be fun as he’s a real test of how much damage you can do.

 Basically all of the bosses have some delay to most if not all of their attacks, along with one or two attacks that are INCREDIBLY delayed.
-It really caught me off guard and I still am not used to it, as in the games I’ve played this was a very rare occurrence—in DS3 I can only think of one boss with delayed attacks and that’s The Nameless King.
+It really caught me off guard and I still am not used to it, as in the games I’ve played, this was a rare occurrence—in DS3 I can only think of one boss with delayed attacks and that’s The Nameless King.

-Though all that isn’t to say I dislike the delayed attacks, I think they promote more skill expression as you can’t just roll spam to dodge them, you actually have to learn the timings and positioning in order to successfully dodge them which I think is very rewarding.
+Though all that isn’t to say I dislike the delayed attacks, I think they promote more skill expression as you can’t just roll spam to dodge them, you actually have to learn the timings and positioning in order to successfully dodge them which I think is rewarding.
 In DS3 you can get away with roll spamming on most bosses but Elden Ring will heavily punish you for it, panic dodging means getting hit for most of your health or even just straight up dying.
 I do enjoy it.

 #### A note on difficulty